Leroymilo/FurnitureFramework/doc/Author.md

 ### Furniture

-This is a dictionary where you'll define your custom Furniture.</br>
+This is a dictionary where you'll define your custom Furniture.
 Each entry in this dictionary has the Id of the Furniture for key and the Furniture definition for value like this:
 ```json
 "Furniture": {